-- 3. Any risk assessment prepared by a Qualified Professional (QP) submitted to support an application must either have prior experience in performing risk assessments and comply with the framework laid out in Appendix F of APEGBC Professional Practice Guidelines Legislated Flood Assessments in a Changing Climate in BC, or have had their risk assessment reviewed by another QP who has experience in performing risk assessments. - 4.
+- 3. Any flood risk assessment prepared by a Qualified Professional (QP) submitted to support an application must either have prior experience in performing risk assessments and comply with the framework laid out in "Professional Practice Guidelines (Natural Hazards) Legislated Flood Assessments in a Changing Climate in B.C." from Engineers and Geoscientists B.C., as amended from time to time, or have had their risk assessment reviewed by another QP who has experience in performing risk assessments. - 4.
 Require that natural vegetation should be retained on slopes in order to control potential erosion, land slip and rock falls. - 5.
-An applicant wishing to propose development on slopes in excess of 30% or in areas of known debris flow or geological hazard, shall submit a report prepared by a registered geotechnical professional providing information on the anticipated on-site and off-site geotechnical impacts on the proposed development. - 6.
+An applicant wishing to propose development on slopes in excess of 30% or in areas of known debris hazard or geological hazard, shall submit a report prepared by a registered geotechnical professional in accordance with the "Professional Practice Guidelines (Natural Hazards) for Landslide Assessments in British Columbia" as prepared by the from Engineers and Geoscientists B.C., as amended from time to time, or have had their risk assessment reviewed by another QP who has experience in performing landslide / natural hazard risk assessments. - 6.
 Consider and review geotechnical reports / plans for areas of known geotechnical hazard. - 7.
-An applicant wishing to propose development within the floodplain area, shall submit a report prepared by a registered hydrogeological professional providing information on the anticipated on-site and off-site impacts on the proposed development, including any transference of risk resulting. - 8.
-No buildings or structures be located within the Shuswap Lake, Canoe Creek or Salmon River floodplains as established by the City's Zoning Bylaw. - 9.
-Require that no structural development be located below any flood elevation level established in the Zoning Bylaw. - 10.
-The City may, in order to achieve satisfaction of the above noted guidelines, issue a Development Permit that: - a) imposes conditions respecting the sequence and timing of construction; - b) supplements a bylaw dealing with subdivision servicing requirements or zoning requirements; - c) includes requirements and conditions or sets standards for: - i. areas of land that may be required to remain free of development, except in accordance with any conditions contained in the permit; - ii. an area that the permit designates as containing unstable soil or high ground water where the City requires that no septic tank, drainage and deposit fields or irrigation or water systems be constructed. - 11.
+No buildings or structures be located within the Shuswap Lake, Canoe Creek or Salmon River floodplains as established by the City's Zoning Bylaw. - 8.
+Require that no structural development be located below any flood elevation level established in the Zoning Bylaw. - 9.
+The City may, in order to achieve satisfaction of the above noted guidelines, issue a Development Permit that: - a) imposes conditions respecting the sequence and timing of construction; - b) supplements a bylaw dealing with subdivision servicing requirements or zoning requirements; - c) includes requirements and conditions or sets standards for: - i. areas of land that may be required to remain free of development, except in accordance with any conditions contained in the permit; - ii. an area that the permit designates as containing unstable soil or high ground water where the City requires that no septic tank, drainage and deposit fields or irrigation or water systems be constructed. - 10.
 The City may, where a Development Permit is required, request the applicant to provide, at the applicant's expense, development approval information, in accordance with Section 484 of the Local Government Act.
-Development approval information may be required if the effects of the proposed development in relation to Development Permit objectives, OCP policies, and other City bylaws and regulations cannot be fully assessed based on information otherwise available, particularly with respect to potential impacts that may result on: - a) municipal infrastructure; - b) transportation patterns including traffic flow; - c) public facilities including parks; and - d) the natural environment.
+Development approval information may be required if the effects of the proposed development in relation to Development Permit objectives, Official Community Plan (OCP) policies, and other City bylaws and regulations cannot be fully assessed based on information otherwise available, particularly with respect to potential impacts that may result on: - a) municipal infrastructure; - b) transportation patterns including traffic flow; - c) public facilities including parks; and - d) the natural environment.